findlayjy/findlayjy.github.io/content/authors/admin/_index.md

     - course: MPhil in General Linguistics
       institution: University of Oxford
       year: 2014
-    - course: MA in French & Linguistics
+    - course: BA in French & Linguistics
       institution: University of Oxford
       year: 2011